fablabnk/LaserCutLampMaking/README.md

 <img src="./Screenshot.png">

 Choose the following settings:
 - Thickness: 3mm (or measure your material)
 - Width: 740mm (max width of laser cutter bed, or set to width of your material)
 - Height: 440mm (max height of laser cutter bed, or set to width of your material)
 - DPI: 96
 - Line Colour: RGB 255 0 0 0
-	- Thickness: we need 0.1mm thickness, which is 0.38 pixels at 96 DPI
+- Thickness: ideally we need 0.1mm thickness, which is 0.38 pixels at 96 DPI, but it seems the minimum possible value here is 1 pixel
-		- but this doesn't work
 - Separate files: unticked
 - Cut spacing: 1mm
 - SVG polygons: unticked

-5. Choose an appropriate location, select the model and click "Slice the Object"
+5. Choose an appropriate location, select your 3D object and click "Slice the Object"

-The challenge will be how to arrange the cuts on the sheet to make least use of material.

-It should be possible to make 2 sheets, inside each other, so you will have to make some manual adjustments here.
+From here on in, the challenge will be to arrange the cuts on the sheet to make optimal use of material.
+It should be possible to organise the layers in two sheets, in such a way that they are inside of each other, but that they don't overlap.

 # RayJet Manager Settings

-The final 'print' to the laser cutter should be done from Adobe software (Illustrator or Acrobat).
+The final 'print' to the laser cutter software should be done from Adobe software (Illustrator or Acrobat).
 Our RayJet Manager laser cutter software is very picky about the kinds of vector file it will cut.
+Some tips for setting in Inkscape are:

-Select all objects and in Fill and Stroke settings:
+1. Select all objects and in 'Fill and Stroke' settings:
-- remove any fill
+- Remove any fill
-- choose a stroke width of between 0.01 and 0.1
+- Choose a stroke width of between 0.01 and 0.1mm
-- choose a stroke colour of pure red (i.e. RGB 255 0 0)
+- Choose a stroke colour of pure red (i.e. RGB 255 0 0)

-Now bring up the layers pane and inspect the layers.
+2. Bring up the layers pane and inspect the layers.
 There should be no text layers or unexpected layers other than vector lines.

+3. Save the file in PDF format.

-Now choose Print and choose RayJet Manager, click the print button and wait for the job to come through to RayJet Manager.
+4. Open the PDF in Adobe Acrobat.
+Now choose Print and choose RayJet Manager, click the print button and wait for the job to come through to the RayJet Manager software.
 Then click on the job in the list on the right and look for a red 'timing' in the pane on the left.
 If there's no timing there, something went wrong.
 If there is a timing, all is well and you can go on to select the correct power and speed settings.

 # Futher Explorations and Alternative Approaches

-whilst researching this workshop, but didn't have time to delve into.
+Whilst researching this workshop, we found many interesting techniques that you might wish to delve into, with more time:

 ## Other Blender Plugins